 We do not know for certain whether that house was originally owned by Snape’s own parents or if was the home of his grandparents (either side), but up to the time DHs came out, I would have said the smart money was on it being his grandparents’ house.
 His maternal grandparents, that is.
 If Tobias Snape ever lived there he hadn’t done so for a long time by the time we got a glimpse of it.

-But it has pretty clearly been lived in by wizards for quite some time.
+But it had pretty clearly been lived in by wizards for quite some time.
 Severus Snape finished school in 1978, He had returned to Hogwarts as a teacher by 1981, and was living on campus for 10 months of the year after that.
-“Extreme” theorizing aside, there is no overt reason to assume that both of his parents were dead by the time he finished school, or even now, although we have not been given any reason to meet them, and they certainly are no longer at Spinner’s End.
-Post-HBP I suspected that he probably was effectively orphaned before he started Hogwarts.
+“Extreme” theorizing aside, there is no overt reason in canon to assume that both of his parents were dead by the time he finished school, or even now, although we have not been given any reason to meet them, and they certainly are no longer at Spinner’s End.
+Post-HBP I suspected that he may have been effectively orphaned before he started Hogwarts.
 As to that, we still do not know one way or the other as to just when he lost or misplaced his parents.